In a Nutshell:

 Pros & Cons of the Frasch High Back Drafting Chair

 There’s more to like about the Frasch High Back Drafting Chair than you’d think.
-After all, it’s an office chair, and most people tend to see those as more of a commodity item.
+After all, it’s an office chair, and most people tend to see it as more of a commodity item.
 That certainly can be true, but we’d make an exception for these chairs.
 In our view, here are the things you’ll like best:

-• A surprising amount of adjustability, including a higher than average seat height on two of the variant models.
+• A surprising amount of adjustability, including a higher-than-average seat height on two of the variant models.

 • The memory foam seat cushion makes for a comfortable seating experience, even after hours in the chair.

-• If you get one of the models with the foot ring, you’ll wonder how you ever got by without one!
+• If you get one of the models with the foot ring, you’ll wonder how you got by without one!

 • Surprisingly long (3-year!) warranty